 Have a steak knife handy.

 Maybe you're giving the Whole30 diet a go, and you need to up your animal protein intake.
-Maybe you want to piss off your vegan ex by Instagramming your meaty dinner.
+Maybe you want to piss off your vegan ex by Instagramming a meaty dinner.
 (And maybe you'll want to impress your new romantic interest with a meal thats a little fancier than grilled cheese.)
 Maybe you just want to indulge in a nice, high-quality cut of red meat instead of canned beans and frozen chicken breasts for a change.
-Whatever's causing your carnivorous cravings, we're here for you with some of our favorite ways to prepare a good piece of beef.
+Whatever's causing your carnivorous cravings, we're here for you with some of our favourite ways to prepare a good piece of beef.

 “Prime rib is so American,” says (Canadian) Matty Matheson.
 “It’s a powerful cut of beef.”
 Without getting all jingoistic about it, we happen to agree—a good prime rib is one hell of a cut of meat.
 ‘Murrica.